drblue9001/blockchain-backpack/website/index.md

 ### Abstract

-As virtual items economies has grown in size and represents more real world money, theft and fraud have become rampant.
+As virtual items economies have grown in size and represent more real world money, theft and fraud have become rampant.
 By making use of [blockchain][] technology, game studios could secure their economies against these attacks.
 I provide a proof of concept using [Ethereum][] to partially record the state of the [Team Fortress 2][tf2] economy.

 [tf2]: http://www.teamfortress.com/
 [blockchain]: https://en.wikipedia.org/wiki/Block_chain_(database)